Overview

 Result – The Last Ulster Schooner

-Outside the Dalchoolin Galleries the museum displays Result, a three‑masted schooner built in 1893 at Carrickfergus Shipyard.
-She is the last surviving Ulster‑built sailing vessel and served as a Q‑ship for the Royal Navy during World War I, fighting three U‑boats before being damaged in action.
-After the war she appeared in the 1951 Carol Reed film Outcast of the Islands and continued cargo work until 1967.
-National Museums NI purchased her in 1970; she was transported by road to Cultra in 1979 and now rests on dry land as a striking outdoor exhibit.
+Outside the Dalchoolin Galleries stands Result, a three-masted schooner launched in 1893 at Carrickfergus Shipyard.
+She is the last surviving sailing vessel built in Ulster.
+During World War I, the Royal Navy converted her into a Q-ship, a decoy vessel designed to lure enemy submarines.
+She engaged three U-boats before sustaining damage in action.
+After the war, she resumed cargo work, appeared in the 1951 Carol Reed film Outcast of the Islands, and continued trading until 1967.
+National Museums NI acquired her in 1970, and she was transported by road to Cultra in 1979.
+Resting on dry land, she remains a striking reminder of Ireland’s maritime working heritage.

 Events & Seasonal Highlights

-- Cultra Motorsport Festival (early June) – a hill‑climb race that uses the museum’s grounds, featuring classic cars and motorcycles.
+- Cultra Motorsport Festival (early June) – A hill-climb race that transforms part of the museum grounds into a competitive circuit, featuring classic cars and historic motorcycles.

-- Behind the Scenes: Transport Store Tour (monthly) – a self‑guided tour of the museum’s storage area, giving a rare look at items not on public display.
+- Behind the Scenes: Transport Store Tour (monthly) – A self-guided walk through the museum’s storage facilities, showcasing vehicles and artefacts not on public display.

 Coastal Path & Outdoor Access